5 reasons to use a solicitor when writing your Will

 3. A solicitor knows the right questions to ask

 Most people only create a Will once or twice in their lives, whereas a specialist solicitor will have advised on hundreds.
 Many people go into making a Will with a reasonable idea of what they want to achieve, but not always a good idea of how to get there.

-A solicitor will sit with you and work through what you are proposing to put in your Will.
-Needless to say, no reputable solicitor will attempt to influence your decisions, but they will ask questions and offer suggestions to focus your thinking and make sure that the Will really does what you intended.
+A solicitor will sit with you and work through what you are proposing.
+Needless to say, no reputable solicitor will attempt to influence your decisions, but they will ask questions and offer suggestions to focus your thinking to make sure that the Will really does what you intended.

 4. More than just a Will

 A law firm with a dedicated Wills department can offer far more than simply writing the Will.
 You may, for instance, also want to set up a Lasting Power of Attorney, and a solicitor will be able to arrange this at the same time as creating your Will.

 Your Will needs to be safely stored and easy to recover when it is required, and that is not always easy, especially if you move several times.
 It is often more convenient to store your Will with the solicitor, who will keep it safely and be able to produce it quickly and without fuss.

 In addition, we offer a professional executorship service.
 This can help guide families through difficult decisions where it may not be appropriate for family members to be in charge of administering the estate.